dissyulina/cookle-cookbook/TESTING.md

      - Call to action button on the bottom of My Cookbook page, or
      ![CTA create recipe on my cookbook page](static/images/readme/testing/user-stories/cta-cookbook-create-recipe.jpg "CTA create recipe on my cookbook page")
      - Navigation link to Create Recipe on the footer
-   * Once the user clicked the Create Recipe link/ button, they will be directed to the Create Recipe page (see here)
+   * Once the user clicked the Create Recipe link/ button, they will be directed to the Create Recipe page.
    * There are various was to Edit or Delete a recipe:
      - After user created a recipe, the user will be directed to the newly created recipe page.
 On the top right of the recipe page, the user wil be able to locate an Edit button and a Delete button.
      ![Edit and Delete Recipe on Recipe page](static/images/readme/testing/user-stories/edit-delete-recipe.jpg "Edit and Delete Recipe on Recipe page")
      - The user can also manage all their created recipes from the Profile page by clicking the "Uploaded Recipes" collapse button, and navigate to the ellipsis button to find the option to Edit and Delete.
      ![Edit and Delete Recipe on Profile page](static/images/readme/testing/user-stories/profile-uploaded-recipes.jpg "Edit and Delete Recipe on Profile page")
-   * Once the user clicked the Edit Recipe button, they will be directed to the Edit Recipe page (see here).
+   * Once the user clicked the Edit Recipe button, they will be directed to the Edit Recipe page.
    * Once the user clicked the Delete Recipe button, a modal will pop up to confirm the deletion, as a barrier in case the user accidentaly clicked the button.
 The modal comes with buttons to Cancel and to Delete the recipe.
      ![Modal confirmatin before deleting recipe](static/images/readme/testing/user-stories/modal-delete-recipe.jpg "Modal confirmatin before deleting recipe")